The Odyssey of Breathometer: From Shark Tank Sensation to Health Tech Pioneer

 “When life gives you lemons, recalibrate your sensors!”

 Though it was a blow, it wasn’t the end.
-But it marked a crucial moment in the Breathometer financial vistas.
+But it marked a pivotal moment in the Breathometer financial journey.

 5. Pivot Time: From Breath to Bad Breath (Yes, Really)